tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 (based on RSRP) and connect to it.
 This is done by issuing a contention-based random access, followed by `RRCConnectionRequest`, thereby promptly switching from IDLE mode to CONNECTED mode.
 Hence, `cell reselection` procedure is *not* supported in this version of LTE module.
-(What happen if the eNodeB rejects the connection request?)

-On the other hand, when no suitable cell is found, the UE will stay in `IDLE_CELL_SELECTION` state, and repeat the cell selection attempt again when PHY layer provides another set of measurements.
+On the other hand, when no suitable cell is found, or when the selected cell rejects the connection request, then the UE will stop the attempt and stay in `IDLE_CELL_SELECTION` state until the end of the simulation.
+In real LTE system, the UE would enter "any cell selection" state, camp to any cell, and then perform cell reselection.
+But these are not modeled in this version of LTE module.

 Radio Admission Control